Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

 Name         | Description
 :----------- | :----------
 `breadcrumb` | Convenience function to create and add a Sentry breadcrumb, for the [Sentry intgration](/integrations/sentry).
+`sendHelp`   | Attempts to respond with command help using the loaded help extension, returning `false` if no such extension is loaded.
+Help extensions implement the `HelpProvider` interface.

 ### Command arguments